Alternative forms of exercise to maintain cardiovascular fitness and specific conditioning

-So during your time away from the water, you’ve got a few objectives: Maintain aerobic fitness, continue to tone swimming muscles such as your rotator cuff muscles, and not to un-learn breath control.
+So during your time away from the water, you’ve got a few objectives: Maintain aerobic fitness, continue to tone “swimming muscles” like your rotator cuff muscles, and not to “un-learn” breath control.
 You’ll also need a way to quantify your workouts to compare with what you would otherwise be doing in the pool.

 Maintaining Aerobic Fitness on Land

 If running is already part of your workout regimen, you may not want to add additional running sets to compensate for the loss of swim workouts because of the increased risk of injury, especially knee and ankle joint injuries.
 There is an effective alternative, and it comes with the added benefit of being ideal for social distancing.
 (During this time, you shouldn’t gather in groups of more than 10 and should maintain at least 6 feet of separation between yourself and others, whether you’re walking, running, or cycling.)

 Also known as “speed walking,” race walking is an under-recognized sport that comes with gains in cardiovascular fitness similar to those of swimming and running.
 Don’t laugh—race walking is an Olympic sport for a reason!
 Try it and you’ll find that your heart rate stays elevated in response.
 Its unique biomechanics could make race walking an easier workout than running for people with certain injuries or other limitations.

 To differentiate race walking from running, proper technique requires ground contact with at least one foot at all times and keeping your legs mostly straight.
 Try to maintain good posture and minimize extraneous movements.